 This topic combines research on the study of stars with those on the physics of the interstellar medium in order to understand the formation and evolution of galaxies, whether it is ours (the Milky Way) or other galaxies in the Universe.
 We try to better understand the interaction between the different scales of organization of matter in galaxies and between galaxies, including dark matter, which constitutes 50 to 90% of the total mass of galaxies, in order to put new constraints in the study of the origin and evolution of galaxies.
 Our approach is both observational, involving many instruments that we develop within the Center, and theoretical with our numerical simulations.

 We study the origin of cosmic rays and high-energy gamma rays by analyzing Cherenkov radiation (created by the interaction of cosmic rays with the earth’s atmosphere) received on the ground.
 CRAQ researchers are trying to confirm that this radiation comes mainly from the core of active galaxies, possibly the most energetic objects in the universe.
 The researchers use the results obtained from the VERITAS (Very Energetic Radiation Imaging Telescope Array System) project.
-We are also interested in the study of the most extreme objects of the Universe including neutron stars and black holes.
+We are also interested on the study of the most extreme objects of the Universe including neutron stars and black holes.
 We are conducting several research projects on supermassive black holes, including the one in the center of our Galaxy.
 To achieve these objectives, we use data from several large telescopes including Chandra, NuSTAR and the Very Large Array (VLA).

 CRAQ researchers are interested in the study of the large scale organization of matter in the Universe.
 From an observational point of view, we contribute to experiments such as the South Pole Telescope project and the new large-field CHIME telescope to measure distortions in the cosmological fossil radiation originating from galaxy clusters.
-These experiments make it possible to measure with great precision the expansion rate of the Universe as well as the key-role dark energy plays.
+These experiments make it possible to measure with great precision the expansion rate of the Universe as well as the key role dark energy plays.
 We also develop semi-analytical theoretical models and visualization techniques for specific projects such as the formation and evolution of galaxy clusters as well as the reionization of the Universe and its effect on the formation of galaxies.

 Design and manufacture of astronomical instruments

 Experimental astrophysics, another major axis of the CRAQ, aims at the design and manufacture of many state-of-the-art astronomical instruments.
 Thus, not only do our researchers use many different instruments across the entire electromagnetic spectrum (gamma rays, X-rays, ultraviolet, visible, infrared, sub-millimetric, radio), but they are actively involved in the design of several of these instruments, for ground- and space-based telescopes (e.g. the Thirty Meter Telescope and the James Webb Space Telescope).
 Development activities involve major collaborations with local and national industry (INO, ABB-Bomem, ImmerVision, Photon etc., NüVü, Telops and ComDev).
 The instruments designed in our laboratories enhance the performance of national and international infrastructures (e.g. CFHT, Gemini, OMM, VERITAS, SPT, NuSTAR) presently used by the scientific community as well as those to come (e.g. CHIME, JWST, TMT).
-Thanks to the capacity of our members, to coordinate all instrument development, the CRAQ is proud of being the leader of university-based astronomical instrumentation in Canada.
+Thanks to the capacity of our members to coordinate all instrument development, the CRAQ is proud to be the leader in university-based astronomical instrumentation in Canada.
 We are making significant contributions to the progress of important research areas, with significant technological spin-offs for Quebec and Canada.
 In this context, the Observatoire du Mont-Mégantic (OMM) is a valuable tool for development, research and training.
 Equipped with half a dozen instruments (largely developed by our researchers), the OMM telescope provides an ideal testing platform for instrumentation in addition to providing observations to fuel our research programs.

 The scientific activities of our members not only contribute to advancing astrophysical knowledge on the world stage, but the researchers are also involved in public outreach activities in Quebec.
 They address the fundamental questions that everyone ask about the universe that surrounds us and on the place we occupy within this universe.